 Numerous distinguished musicians have performed in the series, including pianists Leon Fleisher, Ann Schein, Awadagin Pratt, Eric Zuber, Kevin Kenner, and Simone Dinnerstein; singers Spiro Malas, John Shirley Quirk, Theodora Hanslowe, Phyllis Bryn-Julson, and Hyunah Yu; organists Dame Gillian Weir, Donald Sutherland, and Fred Swann; cellist Amit Peled; and oboist Katherine Needleman.

 The organization was renamed Community Concerts at Second in 2002 and became a separate entity and nonprofit organization in 2004.
 Community Concerts at Second is governed by a volunteer board of up to 25 members and a part-time Managing Director, who directs the daily operations of the organization.
-The organization is now in its fourth decade of service to the community, with Beth Ann Felder serving as President.

 (Adapted from http://www.communityconcertsatsecond.org/about.html, last accessed 2017 November 20)